rimutaka/posts/anatomy-of-failed-validation/readme.md

 ## Let the mob tear it apart

-Talking to potential partners and customers can't be done over a pitch deck.
-They need at least something resembling a product.
+Talking to potential partners and customers can't be done over an investor pitch deck.
+They need to see something resembling a product.
-Registering a domain name and setting up a landing page may just enough for that.
+Registering a domain name and setting up a landing page may be just enough for that.

 My landing page went under https://feedback.farm.
 Check it out.